saumya161992/ngafid/README.md

   **Setting Up TestData**

-   Get test data from Links[git hub link](https://github.com/saumya161992/ngafid) to download csv files and place them in downloads folder.These CSV files will be read into the java code of ProcessFlightFile and henceforth will be used to identify the current pgase of the aircraft
+   Get test data from Links[git hub link](https://github.com/saumya161992/ngafid) to download csv files.These CSV files will be read into the java code of ProcessFlightFile and henceforth will be used to identify the current pgase of the aircraft